koajs/koa/docs/guide.md

   Koa along with many of the libraries it's built with support the __DEBUG__ environment variable from [debug](https://github.com/visionmedia/debug) which provides simple conditional logging.

   For example
-  to see all koa-specific debugging information just pass `DEBUG=koa*` and upon boot you'll see the list of middleware used, among other things.
+  to see all Koa-specific debugging information just pass `DEBUG=koa*` and upon boot you'll see the list of middleware used, among other things.

 ```
 $ DEBUG=koa* node --harmony examples/simple